spettersson/splunk4patientprivacy/data_guide.md

 #### **2. Define How the Sourcetype(s) Should Do Event Line-Breaking**

-[Event line-breaking](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking) determines how Splunk processes raw text and breaks it into individual events, ensuring that every complete log record is indexed as a separate event.
+[Event line-breaking](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking) determines how Splunk processes raw text and breaks it into individual events, ensuring that every complete log entry is indexed as a separate event.

 A full list of configurations for event line-breaking with detailed explanations can be found [here](https://docs.splunk.com/Documentation/Splunk/latest/Data/Configureeventlinebreaking#:~:text=Line%20breaking%20general,affect%20line%20breaking.).
 In many cases, the default settings are sufficient, so it’s recommended to test them first.
 If they don't do the job, then consider adjusting the  following key settings (part of what is known as the ‘Magic 8’):